Answered By: E-library Team Last Updated: 29 Oct, 2018 Views: 343

 Dawsonera: if permitted, the download is a PDF file, only accessible for up to 24 hours.
 Use Adobe Reader DC to read the content.

-eBooks on EBSCOhost: you may email yourself a a DRM-free PDF of a short range of pages.
+eBooks on EBSCOhost: you may email yourself a DRM-free PDF of a short range of pages.
 You may keep a copy for your personal use but you must destroy the copy when you leave Brunel.
-Use Adobe Reader DC to read the content.
+Use Adobe Acrobat Pro DC to read the content.

 You have access to several copyright resources through the e-Library and your use is governed by copyright law and licensing regulations and by additional terms and conditions set by the copyright owners or their agents.
 You must ensure that your use complies with these as well as the Brunel Acceptable Computer Use Policy.